October 1, 2015

 Estimated number of individuals served by grants – more than 15,000

-One grant provides funding for emergency and daily food needs, emergency rent and utility assistance, school supplies, weekly dinner programs, outreach activities.
+Provides funding for emergency and daily food needs, school backpack program, emergency rent and utility assistance, school supplies, weekly dinner programs, outreach activities.

 Children’s Home Society, East County Family Resource Center